mackelab/delfi/docs/installation.rst

 Installation through pip
 ------------------------

-delfi is `hosted on PyPI`_, the Python software repository.

 You can install delfi by cloning from the github repository and using pip:

 .. code-block:: console